SAFE Engineering and SAFE Cyber Projects

 Student costs are reduced by using free downloadable course materials.
 Instead of buying an expensive textbook, students spend their money on their “lab.”
 Student teams consist of between two and four students so that all students get involved.
 Louisiana Tech University has assisted HBU by providing course materials for HBU faculty to use.

-By the end of their freshman year, students know how to use soldering irons, sheet metal equipment, milling machines, and lathes, as well as their personal “lab” (multimeter, dial caliper, Arduino microcontroller, software, hand tools).
+By the end of their freshman year, students know how to use soldering irons, power tools, as well as their personal “lab” (multimeter, dial caliper, Arduino microcontroller, software, hand tools).
 Freshman “capstone” projects may incorporate sensors such as accelerometers, RFID readers, ultrasonic distance sensors, IR sensors, keypads, gear motors, LCDs, and many other components.
 Some of these student teams may work with HBU’s McNair Center for Entrepreneurship and Free Enterprise, and develop their “smart products” into a business plan.
 Systematically training students to couple fundamentals, technology, design, and product development with engineering fundamentals provides a foundation for innovation and future economic impact.

 Student Laptop Requirements